About Scala

 Scala has no connection to La Scala or Teatro alla Scala (the world renowned opera house in Milan), but we (especially Dr. Thiruvathukal) love the name because it addresses the traditions of programming languages and scalable computing, while La Scala is the title of one of his favorite jazz piano albums by Keith Jarrett, who often names his concerts by the venues where he performs.
 [LaScalaConcert]

-We’d like to think that the Scala language represents the design ideal of being “small and beautiful” but also great for computer science and practical problem solving.
+We’d like to think that the Scala language represents the design ideal of being “small and beautiful” but also great for computer science and data science and practical problem solving.
 We hope you agree!

 ../_images/640px-Milano-scalanotte_e.jpg